ZouMac/GoogleCalendar/README.md

 # GoogleCalendar
-a iOS Component Project for GoogleGalendar
+An iOS Component Project for GoogleGalendar